stsoft-solutions/benchmarks/chunk/README.md

 Chunk size = 50;

 - ChunkCore - .Net implementation with T[] Chunk()
-- ChunkLigh - use a special structure to manage a IEnumerable
+- ChunkLigh - use a special structure to manage an IEnumerable
 - Chunk - simplest implementation with yield.

 ## Results